-- 1.0 A Librarian who has applied for advancement in rank shall be evaluated by the Librarian Evaluation Committee for the purpose of making a recommendation to the Librarian Promotion and Assessment Committee. - 2.0 The Academic Vice-President and Provost, as Chair of the Librarian Promotion and Assessment Committee, shall request by December 7 that the Librarian Evaluation Committee provide such evaluation. - 3.0 By December 1, the University Librarian shall provide a letter that shall be included in the personnel file and copied at the same time to the candidate.
+- 1.0 A Librarian who has applied for advancement in rank shall be evaluated by the Librarian Evaluation Committee for the purpose of making a recommendation to the Librarian Promotion and Assessment Committee. - 2.0 The Academic Vice-President and Provost, as Chair of the Librarian Promotion and Assessment Committee, shall request by November 15 that the Librarian Evaluation Committee provide such evaluation. - 3.0 By November 8, the University Librarian shall provide a letter that shall be included in the personnel file and copied at the same time to the candidate.
 The letter from the University Librarian shall concern itself with the candidate's fulfillment of the criteria for advancement and shall include a recommendation.
-The University Librarian shall write his or her letter based on his/her knowledge of and interaction with the candidate insofar as they are relevant to the responsibilities and criteria as provided in this agreement. - 4.0 By December 21, the Librarian Evaluation Committee shall submit its written evaluative report and recommendation to: - a) the Chair of the Librarian Promotion and Assessment Committee; and, - b) the Librarian being evaluated. - 5.0 It is the responsibility of a Librarian who will be considered for advancement in rank to ensure his or her Personal Dossier is complete by December 1 and to provide such information concerning professional activity as may be requested by the Librarian Promotion and Assessment Committee or the Librarian Evaluation Committee. - 6.0 It is similarly the responsibility of a Librarian who will be considered for advancement in rank in an academic year to provide the Librarian Promotion and Assessment Committee
+The University Librarian shall write his or her letter based on his/her knowledge of and interaction with the candidate insofar as they are relevant to the responsibilities and criteria as provided in this agreement.

-- and the Librarian Evaluation Committee with sufficient information to demonstrate that the other criteria of evaluation [see 3.2.1] have been satisfied at an acceptable level. - 7.0 The Librarian Promotion and Assessment Committee shall make its recommendations regarding advancement in rank to the President, by February 15. - 7.1 The President shall normally communicate his or her decision regarding advancement in rank to the applicant by February 28. - 7.2 Simultaneously, the President shall send notification to the Office of the Academic Vice-President and Provost
+- 4.0 By December 15, the Librarian Evaluation Committee shall submit its written evaluative report and recommendation to: - a) the Chair of the Librarian Promotion and Assessment Committee; and, - b) the Librarian being evaluated. - 5.0 It is the responsibility of a Librarian who will be considered for advancement in rank to ensure his or her Academic Dossier is complete by November 15 and to provide such information concerning professional activity as may be requested by the Librarian Promotion and Assessment Committee or the Librarian Evaluation Committee.
+An electronic copy of the Academic Dossier shall also be submitted by this date to the Chair of the Librarian Evaluation Committee and Academic Vice-President's office. - 6.0 It is similarly the responsibility of a Librarian who will be considered for advancement in rank in an academic year to provide the Librarian Promotion and Assessment Committee and the Librarian Evaluation Committee with sufficient information to demonstrate that the other criteria of evaluation [see 3.2.1] have been satisfied at an acceptable level. - 7.0 The Librarian Promotion and Assessment Committee shall make its recommendations regarding advancement in rank to the President, by February 15. - 7.1 The President shall normally communicate his or her decision regarding advancement in rank to the applicant by February 28. - 7.2 Simultaneously, the President shall send notification to the Office of the Academic Vice-President and Provost.